 Fitness Level: Moderate – walking on mountain paths with some slopes for about an hour (sometimes muddy).

-Topography: Mountain, forest & grassland.
+Topography: Mountains, forest & grassland.

 Location: Baan Lao, North of Chiang Mai, Northern Thailand.